-For the budget constraint, the main difference is that we include one unit of product $i$ in the inventory when the maximum marginal benefit over all the customer types exceeds $b_i\tau$.
-The algorithm yields a $\frac{1}{3}-$approximate solution; see Appendix \ref{app:cdlp-m-T-alg} for details.
+For the budget constraint, the key difference is that we include one unit of product $i$ in the inventory when its maximum marginal benefit over all customer types exceeds $b_i\tau$.
+This algorithm yields a $(\frac{1}{3}-\epsilon)$-approximate solution; see Appendix \ref{app:multi-budget} for details.

-\begin{theorem} Algorithm \ref{alg:cdlp-multi-type-budget} outputs a $\frac{1}{3}-\epsilon$ approximate solution to problem \ref{eq:lpm-app} under a budget constraint. \end{theorem}
+\begin{theorem} Algorithm \ref{alg:cdlp-multi-type-budget} outputs a $(\frac{1}{3}-\epsilon)$-approximate solution to problem \eqref{eq:lpm-app} under a budget constraint. \end{theorem}